Luke Perry Once Upon A Time In Hollywood Final Role

 “We are deeply saddened to learn today about the passing of Luke Perry," Riverdale executive producers Roberto Aguirre-Sacasa, Greg Berlanti, Sarah Schechter, and Jon Goldwater, as well as Warner Bros.
 Television and The CW said in a statement to Refinery29.
 "A beloved member of the Riverdale, Warner Bros. and CW family, Luke was everything you would hope he would be: an incredibly caring, consummate professional with a giant heart, and a true friend to all.
 A father figure and mentor to the show’s young cast, Luke was incredibly generous, and he infused the set with love and kindness.
 Our thoughts are with Luke’s family during this most difficult time.”

 The Riverdale set has also been shut down for the day.
-Once Upon A Time In Hollywood comes to theatres July 26.
+Once Upon A Time In Hollywood comes to theaters July 26.

 *This piece has been updated with additional reporting.